The World is Flat

 • #7: Supply chaining: Friedman compares the modern retail supply chain to a river, and points to Wal-Mart as the best example of a company using technology to streamline item sales, distribution, and shipping.

-• #8: Insourcing: Friedman uses UPS as a prime example for insourcing, in which the company’s employees perform services–beyond shipping–for another company.
+• #8: Insourcing: Friedman uses UPS as a prime example of insourcing, in which the company’s employees perform services–beyond shipping–for another company.
 For example, UPS repairs Toshiba computers on behalf of Toshiba.
 The work is done at the UPS hub, by UPS employees.

 • #9: In-forming: Google and other search engines are the prime example.
 “Never before in the history of the planet have so many people-on their own-had the ability to find so much information about so many things and about so many other people”, writes Friedman.
 The growth of search engines is tremendous; for example take Google, in which Friedman states that it is “now processing roughly one billion searches per day, up from 150 million just three years ago”.